Mathilde Guérin's laurels(ix)

 The secret of the magic potion

 A career that the young chemist naturally envisages in research, private or public, "as long as the approach is multidisciplinary and applies to the medical field".
-And when it's time to say goodbye, we ask her the secret of such enthusiasm and energy, and she answers with Bonemine: "You mean my magic potion?
-Classical dance and the violin, which I've been playing at the Conservatoire since I was four years old.
+And when it's time to say goodbye, we ask her the secret of such enthusiasm and energy, and it's with Bonemine that she replies: "You mean my magic potion?
+Ballet and violin, which I've been practicing at the conservatory since I was four.
 Enough to overshadow the bard Assurancetourix at the next Victory Banquet on June 10!

 My thesis in 180 seconds (MT180)